Uh oh. What's Plan B?

 - Wage freezes, barring you from giving raises, even for the most deserving, makes your team think about if the grass is greener elsewhere.

-- Hiring and growth stop, so promotion opportunities are all on hold.
+- Hiring and growth stop, so promotion opportunities are all on hold, leaving your ambitious team members hungry.

-- Your company many no longer be able to afford luxuries taken for granted like employee perks and special events.
+- Your company can't afford luxuries taken for granted like employee perks and special events that boost morale.

-Today, we’re going to teach you what to do to keep your team happy despite the challenges you’re facing caused by a crisis.
+Today, we're going to teach you what to do to maintain a happy team despite the challenges you're facing caused by a crisis.

 How to Keep Happy Teams in a Recession: Table of Contents

-- Telling your team and engaging them in solving your biggest problems
+- Part I: Telling your team and engaging them in solving your biggest problems

-- How to handle layoffs the best way
+- Part II: How to handle layoffs the best way

-- 5 Ways to keep your team happy and motivated, including:
+- Part III: 5 Ways to keep your team happy and motivated, including:

-Before we can talk about the ways to keep your team happy, we need to tackle an important step that comes first.
+However, before we can talk about the ways to maintain a happy team, we need to tackle an important step that comes first.

-If you don’t take this step, you can lose control of the situation from the very beginning, and it will be much, much harder to keep your team happy (not to mention loyal).
+If you don't take this step, you can lose control of the situation from the very beginning, and it will be much, much harder to retain your team and keep morale up.

 This first step is probably the hardest.
 However, the only way you're going to get through this is by first facing it– with your team.